 This course is designed to help students develop abilities, including organization and delivery skills, for all speaking situations.
 The evaluation and improvement of voice, diction, articulation and posture also are studied.
 May not be used as literature elective.

-This course is a basic writing course designed to help students acquire the composition skills they need to succeed in ENG 120.
-Students will be engaged in preparing essays that respond to written texts, thereby combining reading skills with writing strategies.
-In addition, ENG 099 provides a systematic introduction to/review of grammar, mechanics and other college-writing conventions.
-One major objective of ENG 099 is to teach students to prepare essays that review and evaluate the ideas and issues found in the writings of others.
-All ENG 099 students must pass the Basic Competency Examination before being admitted into ENG 120.
-A common-course grammar/mechanics test is given during the final week of the semester.
+ENG 099 is a developmental course designed to help students acquire the composition skills they need to succeed in ENG 120.
+The course begins with a focus on critical reading skills.
+Students will be engaged in preparing essays that respond to written texts, thereby combining critical reading skills with writing strategies.
+In addition, ENG 099 provides introduction to/review of grammar, mechanics, and other college-writing conventions with a focus on application of those skills in student writing.
+One major objective of ENG 099 is to teach students to prepare essays that review and evaluate the ideas and issues found in the writing of others.
+Summary, analysis, and response skills will be taught and practiced culminating in the creation of a final portfolio where students demonstrate proficiency in critical reading and writing skills.
 Classroom instructors confirm placement in ENG 099 during the first two weeks of instruction.
-Credits awarded for this course are counted in addition to the 120-credit minimum degree requirement.
+ENG 099 is a developmental course.
+The three credits received for ENG 099 count towards a student's GPA, but they do not count towards the 120 credits required for graduation.
+Students who take this course will have to take an additional course to complete their degree.
 Classes are kept intentionally small, typically 15 students per section, to assure maximum benefit.

 ENG 120 is a college-level writing course that introduces students to various forms of academic discourse.
 Students are required to prepare essays in a variety of rhetorical modes, including exposition, description and argumentation.
 In addition to out-of-class writing assignments, students will be required to compose in-class essays in response to readings and other prompts.
 ENG 120 introduces students to process-writing techniques, library research and MLA documentation procedures.
 The primary focus of ENG 120 is to help students acquire the writing skills they need to succeed in an academic environment.
 Enrollment is kept intentionally small, typically 15 students per section, to assure maximum benefit.